 You may also want to look into the plumber’s experience.
 Ask them how long they have been in business.
 You can also ask about their experience in doing jobs that are similar to the work that they will be performing for you.
 You may also want to ask the plumber if they have any references, and if you can, you could also check any online reviews from the plumber’s previous clients.
 This can give you a good feel for the quality of work that you can expect, and the reputation of the plumbing contractor that you are dealing with.

 After you have interviewed a few plumbing contractors, you should have a list of a few that you feel good about working with.
-In other words, you verified their license; you know they are insured; you are impressed with their experience and reputation; and you feel like they did a god job of communicating with you.
+In other words, you verified their license; you know they are insured; you are impressed with their experience and reputation; you feel like they did a good job of communicating with you.

 Now that you have this shortlist, you can start asking more specific questions about the job at hand.
 Obtain quotes from all of the plumbers that you have shortlisted.
 Ask for details about the types of materials that they intend to use, and the processes that they will employ to ensure the quality of their work.
-Ask the contractor about which members of their team they will be sending to work on your home.
+Ask the contractor about which members of their team they will be sent to work on your home.
 Finally, ask for an expected date of completion.
 If you will need them to do things like pick up your water meter, you will also want to make sure this is something that they can do for you.

 Ideally, you want to get these types of details from at least three different plumbers.
 With more options, you can compare prices, expected date of completion, and the details that the different contractors provided about their processes and the materials that they will use.
 Once you have this information, compare the differences, and consider factors like experience and customer service when making your decision.